 If you notice a change in the size, shape or colour of the mole in weeks or months, you need to get a consultation.

 Done on an outpatient basis, once you reach the clinic, the doctor will apply a local anaesthetic for mole removal.
 A dermatology specialist will perform the procedure.
 Usually, it only needs one appointment.
 But sometimes, the doctor may want to remove half of the mole.
 In this case, the patient will need a second appointment.
-There are two types of procedures to remove a mole:
+There are two types of skin mole removal procedures:

 Shave Excision or Shave Removal Mole

 The dermatology specialist may follow it with electrosurgical feathering.
 This will smooth the edges of the wound and reduce scarring.
 The doctor will send the mole to a lab for getting it checked.
-There is no need for any stitches after this type of procedure.
+There is no need for any stitches after this type of skin mole removal procedure.

 Surgical Excision or Excision Removal Mole